The $10K AI Freelancing Blueprint: Proven Step-by-Step

 Month 5 Income Breakdown

-8 project-based clients x average $120 per project$960
+8 project-based clients at $120 average$960

 1 retainer client$500

-Month 6+ Projection: $2,500 to $3,500/month with 2 retainers + selective projects
+Month 6+ projection: $2,500-$3,500/month with two retainers plus selective projects

-Marcus: AI Copywriting to $5K/month
+Marcus: AI Copywriting to $6K a Month

-Background: Traditional copywriter who learned AI tools in 2025
+Background: traditional copywriter who learned AI tools in 2025

 8 Months